2023 Best Visual & Performing Arts Schools in Missouri

 Top 10 Best Visual & Performing Arts Schools

 Our 2023 rankings named Washington University in St Louis the best school in Missouri for visual and performing arts students.
-Located in the large suburb of Saint Louis, WUSTL is a private not-for-profit school with a fairly large student population.
+Located in the suburb of Saint Louis, WUSTL is a private not-for-profit college with a large student population.

 After completing their degree, visual and performing arts graduates from WUSTL carry an average student debtload of $15,808.